trackmystories/LIGHT-JET-INC-REDUX-HOOKS/README.md

 # PLANE MANUFACTURER HANGER

-Light Jet Inc Supply chain counter demonstrates counting and submiting the total number for each of the 5 Main Components of it's light body Aircraft manufacturing line in the hanger so that the procurement department knows when to re-stock.
+Light Jet Inc Supply chain counter demonstrates counting and submitting the total number for each of the 5 Main Components of it's light body Aircraft at the end of the manufacturing line so that the procurement department knows when to re-stock.

-To insure productivity that counter cannot go below 30 items for each component this is when procurements knows when to restock.
+To insure productivity the counter cannot go below 30 items for each component, this is when procurement knows when to restock its #aircraft parts.
 This Example uses react-native, flow for type checking and redux with axios GET and PUT request to a remote firebase URL.

 Aircraft components:
 • Fuselage
 • Wings
 • Empennage
 • Power Plant
 • Landing Gear

 ##### Setup node modules